 Marine Conservation Zones are a type of protected area at sea where human activity is restricted to protect wildlife & habitats

-The Government is creating Marine Conservation Zones (MCZs) in the seas around England, following the passing of the Marine & Coastal Access Act (2009).
+The Government is creating Marine Conservation Zones (MCZs) in the seas around England.
 These ‘zones’ will allow sustainable use of the sea whilst protecting a range of species and habitats found in English waters from damaging activity.
-The interactive map below shows the sites that Government have, or are in the process of, creating in order to make up this network.
-Click on the MCZs to find out more about them or respond to the consultation soon.
+The interactive map below shows the the special places at sea that have been designated or are in the process of being created in order to make up a network of protected areas.
+Click on the MCZs to find out more about them.

 Marine Conservation Zones - the story so far